 White peach scale insects (Pseudaulacaspis pentagona) are tiny armored bugs which consume sap and infest the bark, leaves, and fruit of trees such as peach, cherry and persimmon.
 These insects can inhabit over 100 species of plants and have worldwide distribution.

 These insects are very small, with adult females averaging 3/64 to 3/32 of an inch (1 to 2.25 mm.).
-Mature females are white, cream, or grayish in color and can be identified by the yellow or red spot that gives these bugs the appearance of a fried egg.
+Mature females are white, cream, or grayish in color and can be identified by the yellow to red spot that gives these bugs the appearance of a fried egg.
 Adult females remain immobile, but young females spread to new areas before laying eggs.
 Fertilized females overwinter on the trees.

 The adult male of the species is smaller than the female, orange in color, and only lives about 24 hours.
 Wings give the males the ability to fly and locate females via pheromones.
 Both male and female nymphs are smaller than the adult female.
 Depending upon the climate, more than one generation can be produced in a year.